aspose-total/Aspose.Total-Products/total/en/net/conversion/svg-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to DOTM via .NET" h2=".NET API to Export SVG to DOTM on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents of various formats.

+The PDF Processing API, Aspose.PDF for .NET, allows you to convert SVG files to DOC format.
+This API provides a range of features such as text extraction, document splitting, and page manipulation.
+It also supports a variety of image formats, including JPEG, PNG, and TIFF.

+The Document Processing API, Aspose.Words for .NET, enables you to render DOC files to DOTM format.
+This API provides a range of features such as document merging, document comparison, and document protection.
+It also supports a variety of document formats, including DOCX, ODT, and RTF.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert SVG file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOTM.
+Aspose.Total for .NET is a powerful API that can be used to add document manipulation and conversion features to your .NET application.
+With the PDF Processing API, you can convert SVG files to DOC format.
+And with the Document Processing API, you can render DOC files to DOTM format.
+This API provides a range of features that can be used to create, edit, and convert documents of various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}